AndrewLowrie/codewars/README.md

 This is repo of solutions I have created to complete the kata challenges on the website: https://www.codewars.com/.
 I have found it extremely beneficial in progressing my rate of learning to program with Ruby and this is an exercise in documenting my progress as I start to tackle more challenging kata's.

-The git ignore will contain a list of  uncompleted challenges.
 I will only put forward working finished solutions to avoid confusion/clutter.

 A link to my profile can be found here: https://www.codewars.com/users/Andy2593/completed